Top 50 Best Baseball Movies of All Time [2025]

 Average

-Directed by Bradley Jackson, Facing Nolan is a documentary that pays a fitting tribute to a Texas legend, who goes by the name of Nolan Ryan.
+Directed by Bradley Jackson, Facing Nolan is a riveting documentary that celebrates the legendary career of Texas icon Nolan Ryan.

 7